 Furthermore, insulin blocks the enzyme that can break down body fat (Meijssen et al. 20011).

-The body can then begin to break down the carbohydrate stores (glycogen).
-Once the glycogen stores are empty, your body can start to burn stored fat for energy.
+The body can then break down the carbohydrate stores (glycogen).
+Once the glycogen stores are empty, your body can burn stored fat for energy.

 Nature has designed the body to build up fat reserves during abundance and tap into this body fat for energy when food is scarce.